kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/02-part-advanced-react/15-firebase-w-redux/155-create-separate-test-db.md

 FIREBASE_MESSAGING_SENDER_ID=447434791123
 ```

+## Create our Test Database
+* In the Firebase console dashboard
 * We now need to create a separate test DB named 'Expensify Test'
 * Modify rules for test DB to allow all access